wp-plugins/enjoy-instagram-instagram-responsive-images-gallery-and-carousel/readme.txt

 * NEW Album View
 * NEW Badge View
 * Autoreload Stream of Photos
-* Moderation Control: you can choose which photos show.
+* Moderation Control: you can choose which photos show ( Watch how it works: https://www.youtube.com/watch?v=W6gNqlghbLE ).
 * Autoplay
 * Loop
 * Possibility to choose what link on the photo: Lightbox, Instagram, Custom URL or nothing.